Cybersecurity, Cybercrime and Data Breaches

-Sidley’s privacy team likewise has exceptional experience in the defense of complex class action, most prominently as national coordinating counsel for the AT&T entities in what is arguably the largest privacy class action to date, In re National Security Agency Telecommunications Records Litigation, MDL 1791 (N.D.
+Sidley’s privacy team likewise has exceptional experience in the defense of complex class action, most prominently as national coordinating counsel for the AT&T entities, see In re National Security Agency Telecommunications Records Litigation, MDL 1791 (N.D.
 Cal./9th Cir.) (dismissal of claims).
-We have successfully consolidated and won dismissal of all class actions pending against a large retail chain as a result of a breach announced this year.
-See Moyer v.
+We have also successfully consolidated and won dismissal of all class actions pending against a large retail chain as a result of a breach, see Moyer v.
 Michaels Stores, Inc., No. 14 C 561, 2014 WL 3511500 (N.D.
 Ill.
 July 14, 2014).

 Advanced Persistent Threats